cjules0609/VegasAfterglow/README.md

 ## Acknowledgments & Citation

-We would like to thank the contributors who helped improve VegasAfterglow. **Special thanks to Weihua Lei, Shaoyu Fu, Iris Yin, Cuiyuan Dai and Binbin Zhang** for their invaluable work as beta testers, providing feedback and helping with bug fixes during development.
+We would like to thank the contributors who helped improve VegasAfterglow. **Special thanks to Weihua Lei, Shaoyu Fu, Liang-Jun Chen, Iris Yin, Cuiyuan Dai and Binbin Zhang** for their invaluable work as beta testers, providing feedback and helping with bug fixes during development.
 We also thank the broader community for their suggestions and support.

 If you use VegasAfterglow in your research, please cite the relevant paper(s):